rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - ls0Fb: label smoothing warmup
 - lsx...: label smoothing with blank excluded
 - ls0Fg: label smoothing via gradient instead of label_smoothing. this is the case anyway for all full-sum, but not for attention
+- lsxx...: label smoothing only on the log prob of non-blank labels

 Current good Conformer baselines:
 - conformer_pre10_d384_h6_blstmf2_oldspecaug4a_oldtwarp_attdrop01_aux24812f: